 Struggling to get pregnant and want some advice?
-At the Fertility Fair 10th April there is an opportunity to chat to one of our fertility nurse specialists to ask about something that is concerning you and to see if a longer consultation would be helpful.
+At the virtual Fertility Fair 6th November 2021 there is an opportunity to chat to one of our fertility nurse specialists to ask about something that is concerning you and to see if a longer consultation would be helpful.

 Research by Bourn Hall showed that many people found it difficult to discuss infertility with their GP and were often told that nothing could be done until they had been trying for two years, which can be frustrating if you suspect there is a reason for your infertility.